cloudworkz/kubernetes-rbac-synchroniser/README.md

 ### What It Does

-RBAC Synchroniser pulls a Google Group by Email, extracts Google Group Member Emails and updates the Kubernetes RoleBinding in the given namespace.
+RBAC Synchroniser pulls a Google Group, extracts Google Group Member Emails and updates the Kubernetes RoleBinding in the given namespace.

 ### Requirements